kristjanvalur/py-asynkit/README.md

 This module provides some handy tools for those wishing to have better control over the way Python's `asyncio` module does things.

-- Helper tools for coroutines
+- Helper tools for controlling coroutine execution, such as `CoroStart` and `Monitor`
 - `asyncio` event-loop extensions
-- "eager" execution of Tasks
+- _eager_ execution of Tasks
 - Limited support for `anyio` and `trio`.

 ## Installation